fwmazhar/churn-analysis-PowerBi/README.md

 # churn-analysis-PowerBi
-This project is a case study on customer churn analysis for a fictional telecom company called Databel.
+This project presents a case study on customer churn analysis for a fictional telecom company, Databel.
+Using Power BI, I performed exploratory data analysis (EDA) on customer data from a specific time period to uncover behavioral trends and service usage patterns.
+The goal was to investigate churn patterns, identify key contributing factors, and visualize insights through an interactive dashboard that supports strategic decision-making.